 If you are thinking of starting your own blog, but don’t know where to begin, see: How To Start A Blog by Badi Jones

-The A Year of Blogging Creates A License to Dream Freely by 8 Women Dream, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
+A Year of Blogging Creates A License to Dream Freely by The 8 Women Dream Project, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.